 What happens on Interview Day?

 Interview Day is a full-day event.
-On this day there will be a program and financial aid presentation, a group activity, facility tours, a writing sample, a student panel over lunch, and a 20-minute individual interview.
+On this day there will be a program and financial aid presentation, facility tours, a writing sample, a student panel over lunch, and a 20-minute individual interview.

 When will interviews take place?